 Put aside 30% of each paid invoice

 This was the best advice my accountant gave me when I started out.
 Whether you are a sole trader or a limited company, you will have to pay tax at a certain time of the year and you will face late penalty fines if you do not pay on time.
 DON’T GET CAUGHT SHORT.
 Make sure you always have the money for your tax by setting aside 30% of each payment you receive.
 This way there will be no nasty surprises.
 It will also force you to budget and live within your means.
 And, 30% is more than your tax so you’ll have a lovely little bonus after you’ve paid HMRC.
+Although, don’t forget that you also need to pay some of the next year’s tax upfront, which is called payment on account so factor that in too.

 Build your brand

 For most freelancers, it’s essential to have a portfolio of work to be able to show potential clients.
 But this doesn’t need to be a traditional portfolio.
 Be your own PR!
-Write guest posts on relevant publications or even your own LinkedIn Pulses to showcase your expertise.
+Write guest posts on relevant publications or even your own LinkedIn blog posts to showcase your expertise.
 If you have a personal blog, this is perfect for showing off your writing skills, web skills, photography skills as well as your marketing skills – as no doubt you’re seeding your posts on social media.
 I have built up a profile for myself within my sector through having digital proof points of my work.
 This is easy to then show to prospective clients.

 It is about who you know